parsiya/parsiya.net/content/post/2016-01-30-theme-readme.markdown

       youtube = ""
       facebook = ""

 If more than links are added, then add a `</br>` between the first four and the rest.
-Code to display links (and the idea to use icons) was taken from [Hyde-x](https://github.com/zyro/hyde-x/).
+Code to display links (and the idea to use these icons) was taken from [Hyde-x](https://github.com/zyro/hyde-x/).

 Icons are from [http://fontawesome.io](http://fontawesome.io) by Dave Gandy.
 To use icons with square dark backgrounds add `-square`.
 For example `<i class="fa fa-twitter-square fa-3x"></i>`.
 Size can be from 1 to 5 or `fa-lg` to be adaptive.